serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       # Log full requests/responses for execution logging (default: true)
       fullExecutionData: true

-    # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework
+    # Optional, whether to write CloudWatch logs for custom resource lambdas as added by the framework.
+Default is true.
-    frameworkLambda: true
+    frameworkLambda: false
 ```

 ### S3 buckets